TL;DR

 Lesson Learned

-Even though we fulfilled our obligations and completed the project within 11 weeks, from then on, we’ve been recommending that our customers always kick IoT projects off with a discovery phase and, if the budget permits, sign a Time and Materials (T&M) contract.
+Even though we fulfilled our obligations and completed the project within the agreed fixed budget and timeline, from then on, we’ve been recommending that our customers always kick IoT projects off with a discovery phase and, if the budget permits, sign a Time and Materials (T&M) contract for performance-critical IoT applications.
 This helps us assess project requirements and IoT costs more accurately.

 Project 2: A Comprehensive Smart Curtains Control System